Caldeirão com Mion: History

 The show underwent a refresh in March 2022, including officially being re-titled Caldeirão com Mion, adding new mascot characters as assistants (a panda and Globinho), as well as the new segment Caldeirola.
+For its fourth season in 2024, the show underwent a retool with a new set design and logo, and moves to improve the show's variety with new segments and outside interviews.

 Format and segments

 Some of the segments introduced upon its premiere included Isso a Globo Mostra (lit.
 "That Globo Show", where Mion highlights notable moments across Globo programs), and the song guessing game Sobe o Som.
 Only one segment from Huck's version of the show, Tem ou Não Tem (Family Feud), was maintained (most of Huck's game show segments moved along with him to Domingão com Huck).

 Reception

-Mion's performance as host was widely praised on social media, with viewers commenting upon his energy and happiness on-air, and considering the program to be improved over Huck's tenure.
+The premiere of Caldeirão was received positively on social media, with viewers considering it to be improved over Huck's tenure, and praising Mion's energy as host.
 In the IBOPE ratings, the series premiere of Caldeirão received an average rating of 15.9 rating points, and peaked at 20 points—surpassing the viewership of any edition of Caldeirão do Huck, and bringing Globo its highest average viewership on a Saturday since 2019.
 Its viewership remained steady in the months that followed, usually averaging around 13 points or higher in Greater São Paulo, and beating all other programs in its timeslot.